wavezhang/k8s-ipvs-toa/README.md

 # k8s-ipvs-toa
 Let you get real client IP in k8s pod using [toa](https://github.com/Huawei/TCP_option_address).
 Only works if your kubeproxy  is using ipvs mode.

-Test on kernel 4.14 only, should work on other version (maybe need some modification).
+Test on kernel 4.14 only, should work on 3.10+ version.

 ## How to use